prash813/microcloud-demo/microcloud-demo-setup.md

 ## OTBR-snap setup
 1. connect all the interfaces
-2. set appropriate valur for infra-iface
+2. set appropriate value for infra-iface
 3. please execute following steps
 ```
 	otbr-snap.ot-ctl dataset init new